chefconf-crc/crc-training/labs/lab_4.md

 * Is the investment (time) required to correct existing issues/extend the cookbook greater than a doing a full-rewrite?
 * Does it make sense to incrementally improve or completely rewrite the cookbook?

+Update the file COOKBOOK.md in the assessments repo (git@github.com:chefconf-crc/assessments.git)

+The plan should include specific information about what will be done and who will be doing it.

+The plan could include
+ * new or updated tests
+ * start of a new cookbook
+ * additional functionality
+ * new or updated documentation
+ * refactored code from attribute driven to resource driven, or removal of repetitious code

+Update the file COOKBOOK.md in the plans repo (git@github.com:chefconf-crc/plans.git).

-## Outcome
+## Outcomes

-* You will define your specific outcome!
+* Updated COOKBOOK.md in the assessments repo in chefconf-crc. git@github.com:chefconf-crc/assessments.git
+* Updated COOKBOOK.md in the plans repo in chefconf-crc organization. git@github.com:chefconf-crc/plans.git
-* A successful update to your teams assigned cookbook to the class supermarket.
+* A successful update to your teams assigned cookbook to the class supermarket https://supermarket.reusablechef.com/dashboard.

 ## TA’s are ready and willing to help you with your questions!